JyTey2004/SQ_APP_Challenge/README.md

 SOLUTION:
-	Build a new section in KRIS+ APP to facilate bundling of Tickets and KRIS+ Products
+	Build a new section in KRIS+ APP to facilate bundling of Tickets with KRIS+ Products Bundling of Tickets will also mean that merchants have the option to work with KRIS+ without needing to worry about Local regulatory restrictions and limitations as whatever they are selling is part of the ticket as a FLYING SERVICE

 	Features:
 		1. User able to buy Flight tickets -OR- input Flight ticket details